paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-119-homeless-assistance.md

 ### Statutory Notes

-#### Amendment of Subsection (c)(2)
-Pub.
-L. 113–128, title V, §§ 506, 512(s), July 22, 2014, 128 Stat.
-1703, 1712, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], subsection (c)(2) of this section is amended by striking “a homeless individual shall be eligible for assistance under title I of the Workforce Investment Act of 1998” and inserting “a homeless individual shall be eligible for assistance under title I of the Workforce Innovation and Opportunity Act”.
-See 2014 Amendment note below.

 #### References in Text
 This chapter, referred to in subsecs. (a), (c)(1), (d), and (e), was in the original “this Act”, meaning Pub.
 L. 100–77, July 22, 1987, 101 Stat.
 482, known as the McKinney-Vento Homeless Assistance Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 11301 of this title](./chapter-119-homeless-assistance.md#section-11301) and Tables.

-The Workforce Investment Act of 1998, referred to in subsec. (c)(2), is Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-936. Title I of the Act is classified principally to chapter 30 (§ 2801 et seq.) of Title 29, Labor.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9201&num=0&edition=prelim), Education, and Tables.
+The Workforce Innovation and Opportunity Act, referred to in subsec. (c)(2), is Pub.
+L. 113–128, July 22, 2014, 128 Stat.
+1425.
+Title I of the Act is classified generally to subchapter I (§ 3111 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 #### Amendments
 2014—Subsec. (c)(2).
 Pub.
 L. 113–128 substituted “a homeless individual shall be eligible for assistance under title I of the Workforce Innovation and Opportunity Act” for “a homeless individual shall be eligible for assistance under title I of the Workforce Investment Act of 1998”.